syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/getting-started.md

 documentation: ug
 ---

-# Getting Started with the Essential® UI Kit for .NET MAUI (JetBrains Rider)
+# Getting Started with the Essential® UI Kit for .NET MAUI

 This guide shows how to add Syncfusion® MAUI UI Kit templates to a .NET MAUI project using JetBrains Rider.